webOS-ports/deprecated_webapp-launcher/README.md

 -----------
 This is the web application launcher for the Luna Next webOS UI platform.
-In difference to the tradional approach of having a webappmanager component we're intending to launch every application in it's own process by using WebKit2.
+In difference to the tradional approach of having a webappmanager component we're intending to launch every application in it's own process by using WebKit2 and don't define a global application manager for just web applications.
+Instead it's up to the application manager component in the system to manage all different types (native, web) of applications.

 ## Contributing